w3f/w3f-education/docs/Substrate/section2/substrate-runtime.md

 description: Learn what the runtime in Substrate is, and how it defines a state transition function.
 ---

 The runtime is the heart of our blockchain.
 It defines precisely how our blockchain will handle new data, whether it will react to a change in the network's state, and communicates with storage and networking layers as needed.
-Each runtime is a Wasm runtime, which enables forkless upgrades to be possible.
+Each runtime is a Wasm Virtual Machine.
+It is possible to update runtime by modifying/replacing Wasm VM, which enables forkless upgrades on Substrate Blockchains to be possible.

 ```mermaid